 Think Ahead, Work Ahead

-- I pick up my turkey on Sunday and start dry-brining on Monday.
+- I pick up my turkey on Sunday and start dry-brining on Sunday or Monday, latest.

 - Great gravy takes homemade turkey broth.
 Make it ahead and freeze it.
 Or make it Tuesday.
 It will last in the refrigerator 4-5 days, so you will have enough for turkey gravy and turkey soup afterwards.

 - Chop vegetables ahead, package and label with a sharpie and masking or painters tape.

 - Start your dressing Tuesday or Wednesday.
 I make gluten-free cornbread for my cornbread dressing.
 You can also dry your own bread cubes ahead for a traditional dressing.